mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 to set up and test these using bridged network support, which allows the VM to appear as a separate device with its own IP address on the network.

-PXE boot may also be tested in OVMF using the built-in TFTP/PXE server available with the qemu user mode network stack, for example using the following options:
+PXE boot may also be tested in OVMF using qemu's built-in TFTP/PXE server, available with the qemu user mode network stack, for example using the following options: